evan-ak/wsfl/README.md

 # ReadMe

-This is the preview of the source code of *Weakly Supervised Formula Learner*.
+This is the source code of the paper *Weakly Supervised Formula Learner for Solving Mathematical Problems*.

 <br/>